rubyonrailsfourbook/book/01-from-nothing-to-running/04-heroku.markdown

 Tons of addons to many needs.
 This includes MySQL, New Relic, SSL, and lots more.

 #### Scales Very Well
 A part of creating a web app is scaling.
 Heroku makes scaling is very easy.
 All one has to do move a slider up to increase capacity when needed.
-Then when the amount of requests are lower
+Then when the amount of requests are lower the slider can brought back down.